savss624/Twitter-Sentiment-Analysis/README.md

 Now we will read the data with pandas.

 # Data preprocessing and Feature Engineering
 The given data sets are comprised of very much unstructured tweets which should be preprocessed to make an NLP model.
 In this project, we tried out the following techniques of preprocessing the raw data.
-For which we'll use a python Library ***"NLTK"***.
+For which we'll use a popular python Library ***"NLTK"***.
 * Removal of punctuations.
 * Removal of commonly used words (stopwords).
 * Normalization of words.